Shoyeido: Name

 The Shō is from the traditional Sho Chiku Bai trio of shō (松 pine tree), chiku (竹 bamboo) and bai (梅 plum tree), which are used as a traditional Japanese grading system, to represent varying degrees of quality.
 In this grading system, shō represents the highest grade or quality.

 Activities

 Shoyeido had 140 employees and made $30 million in sales in 1999.
 It manufactures most of its products in a facility in Nagaoka-kyō.
-Il also owns an artisanal shop near Karasuma where it preserves the craftsmanship of incense-making and fills custom orders.
+It also owns an artisanal shop near Karasuma where it preserves the craftsmanship of incense-making and fills custom orders.

 Shoyeido still uses its +300 year old secret recipe for religious orders.

 Shoyeido is still a family business, today run by the twelfth generation of the Hata family.

 Shoyeido has several stores in Japan across five cities, including four in Kyōto, three in Tōkyō, one in Sapporo, and one in Boulder, Colorado, USA.
 Shoyeido also manages the store LISN in Kyōto since 2004, which is specifically designed for the customers unfamiliar with the world of incense.